gubo97000/HYP-Project/README.md

 We know that providing a sitemap of the website would help to improve the quality of the crawling but we did not consider it in the scope of the project.

+For each Event and Point Of Interest we provided the relative schema.org structured data to help Google create rich search results for the website.

 ## Project folder structure